angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 ## Preamble

-Because of how flexible and versatile the Meandeck shell is, and how relatively compact the combo can be, there is a lot of potential variance to be found in terms of deck construction.
+Because of how flexible and versatile the Doomsday shell is, and how relatively compact the combo can be, there is a lot of potential variance to be found in terms of deck construction.
 Because of this, combined with individual pilot preferences, metagame shifts, new printings, meta changes and general brewing,